 Physio Expertise

 ACPAT Physios first study for three years to attain a degree in human physiotherapy.
 This training includes at least 1000 hours of supervised hands on practical physiotherapy within the NHS.
 After working as a Physio with people ACPAT physios go on to study at Masters Level for a further 2 or 3 years to learn to use those Physiotherapy skills with animals.
 We learn animal anatomy, physiology, biomechanics , relevant pathologies and treatment options, the operations performed and relevant medication.
+The initial human training is very valuable for learning and honing the skills in neuro-musculoskeletal assessment and treatment techniques.

 The skilled part of any treatment is the training and knowledge needed to decide what specific type of treatment, what dosages to apply, how often to treat, where to treat, treating the correct tissue type according to the current state of the damaged tissues and most importantly when not to treat.
 Hence a detailed biomechanical and functional assessment is undertaken before clinical reasoning is used to decide on a relevant treatment program.